top of page

 • Content that keeps users on the platform longer

-Purely promotional posts or content with low interaction tends to lose reach more quickly.
+Purely promotional posts or content with low interaction tend to lose reach more quickly.

 How the TikTok Algorithm Works